Senate 'Nuclear Option' Is Really No Big Deal

 Yeah, enough said.

-Roland S. Martin is an award-winning CNN analyst and author of the book "The First: President Barack Obama's Road to the White House as Originally Reported by Roland S. Martin."
-Please visit his website at RolandSMartin.com.
+Roland S. Martin is senior political analyst for TV One and author of the book "The First: President Barack Obama's Road to the White House as Originally Reported by Roland S. Martin."
+Please visit his website at www.RolandSMartin.com.
 To find out more about Roland S. Martin and read his past columns, visit the Creators Syndicate Web page at www.creators.com.

 COPYRIGHT 2013 CREATORS.COM